PhilipYip1988/python-tutorials/025_statistics/readme.md

 |harmonic_mean|Harmonic mean of data.|
 |median_grouped|Median, or 50th percentile, of grouped data.|o

-And for calculating the associated variability or spread:
+And for calculating the associated variability or spread of one dataset:

 |function|description|
 |---|---|